Last Updated on April 28, 2022

 Why We Chose It

 When you’re out on the ice, the last thing you want to worry about is how cold you’ll be.
-This is a problem that a lot of new ice anglers have.
+This is a problem that a lot of new ice anglers have when they’re learning how to ice fish.
 They don’t prepare with the right equipment and they say that they hate ice fishing because it’s always cold.
 If you’re cold, you’re doing something wrong.
 Chances are, if you’re cold, you don’t have these ice bibs.

 The Striker bibs use 320D material with fleece lined pockets and a soft touch breast pocket for delicate valuables.
 The bibs come with adjustable legs and knees to help ensure you have maximum mobility as well as a comfortable fit when you’re on the ice.